-A lisp is a speech condition that occurs in both children and adults.
-If you or your child has a lisp, you’re in good company.
-Did you know that lisps are some of the most common speech errors?
+Lisps can be caused by a variety of reasons—from moving your tongue in an incorrect way during speech, to structural differences of the mouth and tongue.
+Lisps typically start in childhood, but this speech condition occurs in both children and adults.
+If you or your child has a lisp, you’re in good company: Lisps are some of the most common speech errors.
 It’s estimated that about 23% of people who receive speech therapy do so because of a lisp.

 A lisp can occur when a person has difficulty pronouncing the sounds /s/ and /z/.
 Lisps usually develop during childhood, and they can persist into the teenage years and adulthood when not given the proper treatment.